 I have been using Kentmere 400 for years now, primarily because its comes in at the cheaper (cheapest?) end of the spectrum compared to Ilford and Kodak offerings, but also because I think it performs better than its price point.
 I guess that having used it for so long is also a factor, but I have a lot of confidence in Kentmere 400.

 I decided to give Fomapan 400 a try after discovering that it is exactly the same price as Kentmere 400.
 Why experiment with something new when I am comfortable with Kentmere?
 Well because as Neil deGrasse Tyson says, ‘Exploration is what you do when you don’t know what you are doing”.
-Also because in Rodinol Fomapan 400 takes two minutes less to develop than Kentmere 400, that two minutes could change my life…somehow.

 So which is the better film?
 I can definitely see that whereas the Kentmere 400 is tried and tested, seems to give consistent results, as I have personally found, and is generally quite well respected as a cheaper 400 film, the Fomapan 400 is divisive.
 It is a bit of a marmite film that gives some very different results depending on the use case.

 I absolutely understand that for someone looking for a lower grain and more of a modern look the Fomapan emulsion isn’t going to work, but then, I am not really sure that the Kentmere 400 would meet this requirement either – neither of these films wins in that department.
 Personally though, as someone who accepts, even likes grain, and isn’t averse to the look that you’ll get out of both of these films in Rodinol I am definitely thinking that the Fomapan offering will get a few more chances to impress.Follow twhittlesea.com on WordPress.com